What is Air Pollution?

 With over 600 in London and with more on the way both in the capital and across the country, we know this scheme is a pragmatic and popular solution to cleaning up the air for children on their way to school.

-We want to see all feasible schools, secondaries as well as primaries implementing the scheme.
-We also need alternative options for those schools which cannot have motor traffic restricted on their road, including green screens to reduce the level of pollution within the school grounds, moving school entrances and playgrounds, and implementing controlled parking zones from 8:30am to 6pm to discourage parents from driving to school, in a radius of about 300m around schools.
+We want to see all feasible schools, secondaries as well as primaries implementing the scheme, with camera enforcement.
+We also need alternative options for those schools that cannot have motor traffic restricted on their road, including green screens to reduce the level of pollution within the school grounds, moving school entrances and playgrounds, and implementing controlled parking zones from 8:30am to 6pm to discourage parents from driving to school, in a radius of about 300m around schools.

 Diesel phase-out